rajoriaakash/LifeLy/README.md

  7. Run the following commands in root directory:
       - npm run install-deps
       - npm start
+ 8. FastAPI backend is deployed on https://lifely-p9p9.onrender.com
- 8. This will start the server and client.
+ 9. This will start the server and client.
- 9. Continue Development.
+ 10. Continue Development.

 #### To continue with development